thatoddmailbox/duck-hacker/docs/build-linux.md

 # Building on Linux
+You will need a working C++ compiler and `cmake` installed.

-You will need the following libraries built:
+You will also need the following libraries built:
 * SDL2
 * SDL2_mixer
 * PhysicsFS